bkocis/bkocis/README.md

 hi, 🏄.

-I share here some of my experimens and learnings here.
-I use lot of private repos for keeping my code available and at reach, as a reference.
+I share here some of my experimens and learnings.
+I tend use lot of private repos for keeping my code available to me.

-My interest and focus vary over time -
+My interest and focus vary over time :arrow_down:.
+Currently experimenting with writing as well - check out my Medium stories as well :arrow_heading_down: - a read means a lot to me :wink:.

 ---